-Listening and Talking Pupils are expected to listen carefully to information and instructions and to act appropriately upon them.
+Pupils are expected to listen carefully to information and instructions and to act appropriately upon them.
 They are given an opportunity to participate in class assemblies and music performances, and to give short talks on topic work to their peers.

 Numeracy and Mathematics

-Number, Money and Measurement Pupils extend their knowledge of numbers to 100, learn to add and subtract within 20 and work with money to find change.
+Pupils extend their knowledge of numbers to 100, learn to add and subtract within 20 and work with money to find change.
 They count in sequences of 2, 5 and 10 and begin to understand the relationship between addition and multiplication.
-They explore fractions and practise doubling and halving.
+They are introduced to multiplication and division and they explore fractions and practise doubling and halving.
 Pupils use non-standard units of measurement and begin to realise the need for standardised units.
-They develop their understanding of time and time-scale and they learn to tell the time in half hours on both digital and analogue displays.
+They develop their understanding of time and timescale and they learn to tell the time in half hours on both digital and analogue displays.

-Information Handling Pupils carry out simple surveys and use tallies to record their findings.
+Pupils carry out simple surveys and use tallies to record their findings.
 They learn to use a simple database and construct and interpret bar graphs.

 Pupils extend their knowledge of 2D shapes and 3D objects by investigating their properties and simple symmetry is explored.

-Problem Solving and Enquiry Pupils continue to solve problems using a variety of resources and learn to look for patterns.
+Pupils work together to solve problems using a variety of resources and learn to look for patterns.

 In Primary 2, the Social Studies programme aims to develop knowledge, understanding and enquiry skills.
-They explore different types of evidence by inviting in their grandparents.
-The following topics are covered:
+They explore different types of evidence by inviting in their grandparents to ask them questions about their childhood toys.